History of Denis Shapovalov in Timeline

 January 2016: ITF Futures Doubles Final

-In March 2016, Denis Shapovalov reached the semi-finals of the Challenger Banque Nationale de Drummondville, beating his first top 100 player, Austin Krajicek.
+In March 2016, Shapovalov reached the semi-finals of the Challenger Banque Nationale de Drummondville, beating his first top 100 player, Austin Krajicek.

-April 2016: ITF Singles and Doubles Titles
+April 2016: Second and Third Singles Titles

-May 2016: French Open Semi-Finals
+May 2016: French Open Junior Performance

 July 2016: G1 Singles Title and Wimbledon Junior Title